 If you’ve chosen a self-hosted platform such as WooCommerce, chances are you’re going to need help with your web design and development.
 Even if you select a feasible platform, you may need to consult an expert to help you make the most of the design, user experience, which extensions to choose, and more.
 Costs for this can range anywhere from $1000 to $100,000 or even more.

 Marketing your eCommerce website will make for an integral aspect of your monthly costs.
 You’ll need to invest in a good CRM software that lets you have a 360-degree communication strategy with your shoppers – be it live chat, support tickets, or email.
 You could even invest in a separate email marketing software such as Mailchimp which has an eCommerce focused package.
-Lastly, you’ll need to set aside a monthly budget for marketing activities on social media, content marketing, digital ads, Google AdWords and SEO.
+Lastly, you’ll need to set aside a monthly budget for marketing activities on social media, content marketing, digital ads, Google AdWords, and SEO.

-If you aren’t dropshipping, you will need to invest in a good inventory management software.
-While you can get softwares such as Delivrd and Odoo for free, you will need to invest in one when you begin to scale.
+If you aren’t dropshipping, you will need to invest in good inventory management software.
+While you can get software such as Delivrd and Odoo for free, you will need to invest in one when you begin to scale.
 Additionally, you also need to keep in mind the warehouse costs and shipping costs to perfect your delivery management.
 With free shipping being a core benefit offered by various eCommerce businesses, you will need to factor that into your monthly P&L. You can read more about the costs of eCommerce logistics here.

 These costs are an investment that will catapult your eCommerce website into a successful business.